 a)Are promoter sequences specific?
-Support your answer with data but your answer cannot be longer than 3 sentences.
+Support your answer with data but your answer cannot b longer than 3 sentences.

-b) Is the information in promoters linear or discontinuous?
+Yes, promoters are sequence specific as you can see from this experiment with three promoter regions TAGA, TATA and TAAA.
+If promoters merely worked because AT-rich DNA denatured easier than DNA with GC bases, then you would have expected the b) Is the information in promoters linear or discontinuous?
 Support your answer with data but your answer cannot be longer than 3 sentences.